marzeverett/vitaldb_manager/Object Descriptions.md

 "output_fields": a list of output fields

-"input_slices": Number of samples (days, in this case) to put into a single input sequence
+"input_samples": Number of samples (days, in this case) to put into a single input sequence

-"output_slices": Number of samples (days, in this case) to put into a single output sequence
+"output_samples": Number of samples (days, in this case) to put into a single output sequence

 "output_slices_offset": Days of offset from the edge of an input sequence to an output sequence (in most cases, just 1)